Earthquakes on May 5, 2026

 1.6 km---✓ ReviewedUSGS →

-The USGS recorded this magnitude 2.4 earthquake 12 km NE of Little Lake, CA at 20:12 UTC on May 5, 2026.
-At a depth of just 1.6 km, this was a very shallow event, close enough to the surface that modest magnitudes can produce significant local shaking.
+At 20:12 UTC on May 5, 2026, a magnitude 2.4 tremor occurred 12 km NE of Little Lake, CA. At a depth of just 1.6 km, this was a very shallow event, close enough to the surface that modest magnitudes can produce significant local shaking.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
-The epicenter is at 36.009°, -117.802°.
-The solution has been reviewed by a USGS seismologist and is considered finalized.
+Geolocation places the event at 36.009°N, -117.802°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.4 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-05-05